BereketAbera/printf/README.md

 ### -%%
 To print the character '%' itself
 ### -%d or %i
-To print sighend integer values
+To print signend integer values
 ### -%i
 To print unsigned integer values